 The resurrection of Jesus Christ changes everything.

 When the doors to paradise closed, mankind began to stray.
-Estranged from God, He appeared distant and far removed from us; and so we began idolizing other human beings instead – although we quickly got burned and realized that our connection to other people is no substitute for knowing our Creator.
+Estranged, God appeared distant and far removed from us; and so we began idolizing other human beings instead – although we quickly got burned and realized that our connection to other people is no substitute for knowing our Creator.

 Our situation profoundly changed with Easter, triggered by events two millennia ago.
 On a scull-shaped hill in Jerusalem Jesus died nailed to a cross.
-It was a horrible day for His family and friends.
-After Jesus breathed His last His grieving disciples and relatives collected His body and carried Him to the burial site, a rich man’s tomb that was donated to them.
+It was a horrible day for His friends and family.
+After Jesus breathed His last they carried His body to the burial site, a rich man’s tomb that was donated to them.
 There they buried Him.

 The grave site was heavily guarded by Roman authorities when it suddenly happened.
 Eyewitness accounts report that the tomb was opened at dawn on the first day of the week.
 Matthew wrote in his gospel (Matthew 28:2-4):